-Responsibilities of the Authority, the Director, Corporate and Commercial and Those Charged with Governance for the financial statements
+Responsibilities of the Authority, The Executive Director of Corporate and Communities and Those Charged with Governance for the financial statements

-As explained more fully in the Statement of Responsibilities the Authority is required to make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-In this authority, that officer is the Director, Corporate and Commercial.
-The Director, Corporate and Commercial is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2018/19, for being satisfied that they give a true and fair view, and for such internal control as the Director, Corporate and Commercial determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+As explained more fully in the Statement of Responsibilities for the Statement of Accounts [set out on page(s) 15 to 16], the Authority is required to make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
+In this authority, that officer is the Executive Director of Corporate and Communities.
+The Executive Director of Corporate and Communities is responsible for the preparation of the Statement of Accounts. which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2019/20, for being satisfied that they give a true and fair view, and for such internal control as the Executive Director of Corporate and

+Communities determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Director, Corporate and Commercial is responsible for assessing the group's and the Authority's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless there is an intention by government that the services provided by the Authority will no longer be provided.
+In preparing the financial statements, the Executive Director of Corporate and Communities is responsible for assessing the group's and the Authority's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless there is an intention by government that the services provided by the Authority will no longer be provided.

-The Audit, Governance and Standards Committee are Those Charged with Governance.
+The Audit Governance and Standards Committee is Those Charged with Governance.
 Those charged with governance are responsible for overseeing the Authority's financial reporting process.